H&S Curriculum Committee

 We ask that proposers of new courses also consider requesting H&S General Education designation(s), to facilitate enrollment of students who will continue to pursue completion of that program as part of their graduation requirements.
 The Themes and Perspectives designation proposal forms also provide faculty with the option to request General Education 1, 2a, 3a, or 3b designation, so no additional paperwork is required in those cases.
 Faculty requesting a 2b, g, or h designation for a new course must complete the General Education paperwork in addition to ICC paperwork.
 The review and approval of General Education designation requests is handled by the H&S General Education Committee.

-Summary guidelines for how to navigate the APC and ICC designation process will be available by August 15.
+Summary guidelines for how to navigate the APC and ICC designation process are available here.